oliveirabruno01/pixel-agi/README.md

 # Pixel-AGI ✍🏼

 Pixel-AGI is a project aimed at leveraging the capabilities of large language models (LLMs) for a variety of pixel-art/image reasoning related tasks.
-The goal is to augment and eventually fine-tune an already heavily trained LLM (like GPT-3.5/4, LlaMA, OpenHermes...) on a dataset of pixel-art and leverage its reasoning capabilities for tasks such as generation, in-painting, editing, coloring, upscaling, downscaling, segmentation, animation and more, in a seamlessly manner.
+The goal is to augment and eventually fine-tune an already heavily trained LLM (like GPT-3.5/4, LlaMA, OpenHermes...) on a dataset of pixel-art and leverage its reasoning capabilities for tasks such as generation, in-painting, editing, coloring, upscaling, downscaling, segmentation, animation and more, in a seamless manner.

 This project is driven by a fascination with language engines and the potential they hold.
 The idea of planning and reasoning solely using language is a compelling one, and this project aims to explore this concept to its fullest extent on the image space.
-I'd rather edit each dataset entry manually to add actual reasoning and let the model clone my thoughts than just let the model hallucinate a beautiful answer.

 ## Demo.
 What it does